guptasurbhi01/PS1/README.md

-An HTMl Form with inspection data Which displays an another webpage using PHP.
+An HTMl Form with inspection data Which uses PHP.